-During this quarter review, F23Q2, 75% of this group had a community residence identified within 30 days in FY23Q2, which is a decrease from 81% in FY23Q1.
+During this quarter review, F23Q4, 81% of this group had a community residence identified within 30 days in FY23Q3, which is an increase from 80% in FY23Q3.

-In FY18, DBHDS issued a Request for Proposal (RFP) to target the further development of residential providers that can support persons with complicated behavioral needs, as well as persons with cooccurring behavioral health disorders.
-Via this RFP process, multiple vendors were selected to serve this unique population, which includes persons exiting training centers, persons that have contacted the REACH crisis system, persons that are stepping down from psychiatric hospitalizations, persons in out of state placements, and persons that require complex behavioral/behavioral health services to avoid crisis situations and/or admission to restrictive placements (such as a psychiatric hospital).
+In FY18, DBHDS issued a Request for Proposal (RFP) to target the further development of residential providers that can support persons with complicated behavioral needs, as well as persons with co-occurring behavioral health disorders.
+Via this RFP process, multiple vendors were selected to serve this unique population, which includes persons exiting training centers, persons that have contacted the

+REACH crisis system, persons that are stepping down from psychiatric hospitalizations, persons in out of state placements, and persons that require complex behavioral/behavioral health services to avoid crisis situations and/or admission to restrictive placements (such as a psychiatric hospital).
 RFP requirements stipulate person centered and trauma informed care practices, as well as incorporation of appropriate administrative oversight (including nursing, as appropriate, and behavior analysis services).
 Crisis prevention and stabilization services were also baked-in RFP requirements, as is working in concert with REACH.
 Based on the population served in these residences, some providers are also incorporating training components through a venerable certification process for individuals with dual diagnoses.
 A related compliance indicator is as follows: DBHDS will increase the number of residential providers with the capacity and competencies to support people with co-occurring conditions using a personcentered/trauma-informed/positive behavioral practices approach to 1) prevent crises and hospitalizations, 2) to provide a permanent home to individuals discharged from CTHs and psychiatric hospitals; filing reference 10.3.
 As noted in previous reports, seven homes have been brought online through the original FY18 RFP process which upon completion resulted in the opening of 34 new beds in the Commonwealth to serve people with DD who present with challenging behavior/mental health needs.
-At the time of this report, there are 27 out of 29 beds filled.
-One provider is currently working to admit new residents to fill the available beds.
-Another provider is working with licensing to accept more residents.
-Beyond these 29 beds across the seven homes, there are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds, with each bed full at the time of this report.
+At the time of this report, there are 26 out of 26 beds filled.
+Beyond these 26 beds across the seven homes, there are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds, with each bed full at the time of this report.
 The homes denoted are operational across all regions of the state.
 At the time of this report, DBHDS is involved in an additional (new) RFP process that closely parallels the parameters of the original FY18 RFP to develop more homes to support individuals with high behavior needs.
+The vendors have been selected and are being processed through DBHDS Procurement.